 Once the gala had ended, thousands of blue balloons were released into the Madrid sky, and the nearly 1,500 guests enjoy of a cocktail reception organized by the Spanish Royal Academy of Gastronomy consisting of Spanish products as Rioja’s wines, cavas, Cheese, smoked fish, and pure acorn-fed Iberian ham.Filed under Spanish Royals

-Tagged European Union, Felipe VI, Juan Carlos I, Prime Minister Zapatero, Queen Letizia, Queen Sofia, Sweden.
+Tagged European Union, Felipe VI of Spain, Juan Carlos I of Spain, Prime Minister Zapatero of Spain, Queen Letizia of Spain, Queen Sofia of Spain, Sweden.